I wasn’t searching for anything, but I found it in Ghana

 But there was more.
 Much more.

-As turbulence was gently rocking the descending aircraft and we were being told to stow away our tray tables and turn off all electrical apparatus, I peeked out of the window and soaked in a bird’s eyes view of the continent of my forefathers before they were stolen.
+As turbulence was gently rocking the descending aircraft and we were being told to stow away our tray tables and turn off all electrical appliances, I peeked out of the window and soaked in a bird’s eyes view of the continent of my forefathers before they were stolen.
 Western media had told me lies on top of lies about this place; lies about dominating poverty and tearslurping flies in the corners of hungry airbellied children’s eyes, lies that this place was in perpetual darkness, stuck in the dark ages and the destructive warfare that was supposed to be akin to Black people.

 I have always known better than to believe the biased image western media have constructed about Africa, but even then, when I was asked to go on this trip, I found that making the decision was like ripping a bandage off a gaping wound.
 Was I ready?